 Dear Waterloo Catholic Community –

-Once again, we suggest checking out the WCDSB website https://www.wcdsb.ca/living-learning-looking-forward/ and Region of Waterloo Public Health website https://www.regionofwaterloo.ca/en/health-and-wellness/2019-novel-coronavirus.aspx as they contain helpful resources and supports.
+Once again, we encourage you to visit Ontario.ca/covidresponse to learn what public health measures are in place in our community – but also please be aware that these could change depending on the most current public health advice.
+We also suggest checking out the WCDSB website https://www.wcdsb.ca/living-learning-looking-forward/ and Region of Waterloo Public Health website https://www.regionofwaterloo.ca/en/health-and-wellness/2019-novel-coronavirus.aspx as they contain helpful resources and supports.
 If you have any questions about what your particular school is doing, please reach out to your local school principal.

 If there are any further updates we will certainly share them as soon as possible.
-Please know that we continue to be in this together, we have almost made it through this most exceptional of years and we are now looking forward to the promise of a new school year.
-Thank you for your patience, your partnership and your support as we have journeyed through this year.
+Please know that we continue to be in this together and day by day we will make it through.
+Thank you for all that you have done to walk with us through this time.
+Let’s continue to remain people of hope, informed by our Faith.
 Please reach out to us if you need help or guidance, and remain confident that we are here to support you, as we walk together as a hope-filled community. #InThisTogether

 Director of Education